-- while you were an Indiana resident, you received income or loss and/or reported a lump sum distribution on federal Form 4972; - you were a nonresident and had Indiana-source income or loss; or - you reported Indiana add-backs in prior years which impact this year's filing.
+- you were a nonresident and had Indiana-source income or loss; and/or - you reported Indiana add-backs in prior years which impact this year's filing.

 Enter those amounts which have a direct relationship to Indiana taxation.

 Example.
 Juan lives in Illinois and owns and runs an Indiana farm.
 He will have to add-back on line 1 any taxes based on or measured by income that were deducted on his federal Schedule F.